Alex1100/chit-chat/README.md

 - Finish Search Feature (already tracking whether user searched for videos or topics)
 - Implement Video Data caching with redis and by filtering with topic_id of selected topic

+## OPEN SOURCE BUGS FOUND ALONG THE WAY
+- web3 sending transactions with small increments could lead to not being able to subscribe to the main blockchain due to insufficient gas, need to confirm it before 100% certain